 South Loop Thunder Swamp Trail is a 18.2 mile moderately trafficked loop trail located near Dingmans Ferry, Pennsylvania that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs and horses are also able to use this trail.

 Hiked the entire Thunder Swamp Trail, including the loop around Big Bear Swamp, as a 2 1/8 day backpack.
 Parked at the main trailhead on Rt.
 402 and began hike counterclockwise.
 Lovely at first, especially beside Red Rock Run.
 Got really ugly for quite a stretch...nothing but dead hardwoods and rocks.
 Set up tent at the south end of Painter Swamp, which was lovely.
 Slack packed around Big Bear Swamp loop before dinner.
 Saw one person all day - a backpacker going the opposite way.
 The beavers came out in the swamp in the evening - great camp site.
 About 17 miles for Day 1.